Transient Ischemic Attacks (TIA)

 North South North West Statewide

 An appointment for TIA clinic can only be obtained through direct discussion with the Stroke Registrar (within hours) or on call Consultant (after hours).
-The referral, after discussion, should be faxed to the Neurology department on (03) 6173 0292.
+The referral should be made after discussion.

 Vascular risk factors: Smoking, hypertension, dyslipidaemia, diabetes, family history, obesity